-Now, like the other cleaners in the V series, the Dyson V6 comes in a number of models that differ from one another in the number of cleaning tools each comes with.
+Like the other cleaners in the V series, the Dyson V6 comes in a number of models that differ from one another in the number of cleaning tools each comes with.

 In the entire V series, the V6 happens to have the highest number of models.
 Especially seeing as it comes in two lines: the stick line and the handheld line.

-On the other hand, the Dyson DC44 is also a member of a family of vacuum cleaners which we will call the Dyson DC.
+On the other hand, Dyson DC44 is also a member of a family of vacuum cleaners which we will call the Dyson DC.

 The cleaners in this family share a couple of similarities like the digital motor.
 However, they also differ from one another in sophistication.

-Now, unlike the Dyson V6, the Dyson DC44 is an individual cleaner and does not come in any other model.
+Unlike the Dyson V6, the Dyson DC44 is an individual cleaner and does not come in any other model.

 Hence, in comparing the Dyson V6 vs the Dyson DC44 we’ll be using the most sophisticated model of the V6 (the V6 Absolute) as our focus model.
 However, we will point out to you those features that are present in this one but not in the others.

-Price/Value Ratio — Dyson V6 Vs DC44
+Price/Value Ratio — Dyson V6 vs DC44

-Comparison Table — Dyson V6 Vs DC44
+Comparison Table Of The Specification Of Dyson V6 And DC44

-|Run Time||20 minutes without a motorized tool 6 minutes on max mode||20 minutes without a motorized tool 8 minutes on max mode|
+|Run Time||20 minutes without a motorized tool.
+6 minutes on max mode||20 minutes without a motorized tool.
+8 minutes on max mode|

 |Motor Technology||V6 digital motor||V2 digital motor|